 The transition from pediatric care to adult care is an important step for teens with inflammatory bowel disease (IBD), and is often a challenging one.
-Health professionals face many barriers to successful transition, including the physical and emotional development of patients, resistance from parents, and their own hesitations to the subsequent transfer.
+Health professionals face many barriers to successful transition, including the physical and emotional immaturity of patients, resistance from parents, and their own hesitations to the subsequent transfer.

 A transition plan should be introduced as soon as possible in pediatric patients, allowing adequate time to facilitate a smooth process.
-Early preparation can help build patient confidence and self-management skills, assuage reservations and resistance from parents, and establish a clear set of goals for the transferring provider.
-Transition focuses on patient education and the development of the necessary skills to independently and successfully manage their IBD in a new and unfamiliar setting.
+Early preparation can help build patient confidence, assuage reservations and resistance from parents, and establish a clear set of goals for the transferring provider.
+Transitioning focuses on patient education and the development of the necessary skills to independently and successfully manage their IBD in a new and unfamiliar setting.

 The pediatric provider should guide and prepare the patient for the new culture of adult health care.
 The adult patient is expected to articulate his/her medical history, tolerate minor physical discomfort, take initiative in asking questions, and participate in more decision making.
-The adult provider often focuses more on the disease and less on the psychosocial context, favors the patient's autonomy over nurturance, and treats the individual instead of the patient's family.^{1,2}
+The adult provider often focuses more on the disease and less on the psychosocial context, favors the patient's autonomy over nurturance, and treats the individual instead of the patient's family.

-The North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN) Foundation for Children's Digestive Health and Nutrition and NASPGHAN have developed recommendations based on a timeline and educational goals for the transition of pediatric IBD patients.
-This monograph, specifically tailored to Canadian health care providers and their patients, reviews these recommendations as well as common barriers all involved parties may face.
+The Children's Digestive Health and Nutrition Foundation (CDHNF) and the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN) have developed recommendations based on a timeline and educational goals for the transition of pediatric IBD patients.
+This monograph reviews these recommendations as well as common barriers all involved parties may face.

-EARLY PREPARATION AVOIDS LATER OBSTACLES Why Does Transition Matter?
+EARLY PREPARATION AVOIDS LATER OBSTACLES

+Why Does Transition Matter?

 Transition to adult care is the process of developing a patient's medical independence.
 IBD will affect pediatric patients throughout their lives.
-Once in adulthood, patients are expected to communicate directly with their physician and navigate through various aspects of the medical system, including entities such as insurance carriers and pharmacies.3 Abrupt transfer may cause excessive stress in patients, insufficient confidence in parents, and frustration on the part of the adult care provider.
-The goal of a successful transition plan is to achieve a continuum of care that involves normalization of social and emotional development, acquisition of independent living skills, improved compliance, and effective planning for long-range needs.^{3,4}
+Once in adulthood, patients are expected to communicate directly with their physician and navigate through various aspects of the medical system, including entities such as insurance carriers and pharmacies.
+Abrupt transfer may cause excessive stress in patients, insufficient confidence in parents, and frustration on the part of the adult care provider.
+The goal of a successful transition plan is to achieve a continuum of care that involves normalization of social and emotional development, acquisition of independent living skills, improved compliance, and effective planning for long-range needs.